-1. In relation to its subject.-That was the whole soul, (in some sense it may be said, the whole man,) even the several powers of it.
-And here we are led to consider the parts of this rectitude; for it is co-extended (if that phrase may be allowed) with its subject, and lies spread out into the several powers of the soul; for had any power been left destitute of it, such is the frame of man, and the dependence of his natural powers on each other in order to action, that it had disabled him to obey, and had destroyed his rectitude; for bonum non oritur nisi ex causis integris, malum verd ex quovis defectu.
-And hence, as Davenant well observes, † according to the parts (if I may so speak) of the subject wherein it was, man's original rectitude must be understood to consist of,
+[1.]
+In relation to its subject; that was the whole soul (in some sense it may be said the whole man) even the several powers of it.
+And here we are led to consider the parts of this rectitude, for it is co-extended (if that phrase may be allowed) with its subject, and lies spread out into the several powers of the soul; for had any power been left destitute of it, such is the frame of man, and the dependance of his natural powers on each other, in order to action, that it had disabled him to obey, and had destroyed his rectitude; for\ bonum non oritur nisi ex causis integris, malum vero ex quovis defectu, good arises only from perfect causes but evil from some defect.
+And hence (as Davenant well observes) according to the parts (if I may so speak) of the subject wherein it was, man's original rectitude must be understood to consist of,

-(1.)
+First.
 A perfect illumination of mind to understand and know the will of God.

-(2.)
+Secondly.
 A compliance of heart and will therewith.

-(3.)
+Thirdly.
 An obedient subordination of the sensitive appetite, and other inferior powers, that in nothing they might resist the former.

-That it comprehends all these, appears by comparing Col. iii.
-10, where the image of God, wherein man was created, is said to consist in knowledge, that hath its seat and subject in the mind,-with Eph. iv.
-24, where righteousness and holiness are also mentioned; the one whereof consists in equity toward men, the other in loyalty and devotedness to God; both which necessarily suppose the due framing of the other powers of the soul to the ducture of an enlightened mind.
-And, besides, that work of sanctification, which in these scriptures is expressly called a renovation of man according to the image of God, wherein he was created, (Col. iii.
-10,) doth in other scriptures appear, as the fore-mentioned author also observes, to consist of parts proportionable to these [which] I mention; namely, illumination of mind, (Eph. i.
-18,) conversion of heart, (Psalm li.
-10,) victory over concupiscence.
-(Rom. vi. vii. throughout.)
+That it comprehends all these, appears by comparing Col. 3, 10, where the image of God, wherein man was created, is said to consist in knowledge, that hath its seat and subject in the mind, with Eph.
+4, 24. where righteousness and holiness are also mentioned; the one whereof consists in equity towards men: the other in loyalty and devotedness to God; both which necessarily suppose the due framing of the other powers of the soul, to the ducture of an enlightened mind.
+And besides, that work of sanctification